Bernard Koenen

-Bernard Johann Heinrich Koenen (17 February 1889 – 30 April 1964) was a German politician.

-Between 1953 and 1958 he was the East German ambassador to Czechoslovakia.
+Bernard Johann Heinrich Koenen (17 February 1889 – 30 April 1964) was a German communist politician and trade unionist who served in several legislative positions in the Weimar Republic and East Germany between 1919 and 1964.
+In the latter state, he also served as First Secretary of the Socialist Unity Party in Saxony-Anhalt from 1946 to 1952, in Bezirk Halle from 1952 to 1953 and again from 1958 to 1963, and as East German ambassador to Czechoslovakia from 1953 to 1958.

 Life

 Early years

 Koenen was born in Hamburg, the son of a carpenter-joiner and a cook.
 His father was a Socialist activist who participated in the founding of the Second International in Paris five months after his birth.
-By the turn of the century his father was a leading member of the Social Democratic Party.
+By the turn of the century his father was a leading member of the Social Democratic Party of Germany (SPD).
 On 17 January 1906 they were among an estimated 80,000 people in Hamburg to take part in Germany's first ever mass-political protest march, protesting an electoral system which privileged the upper classes at the expense of the working class; Bernard Koenen distributed leaflets at the march.

-On leaving school Koenen had embarked on an apprenticeship as a Machinist-Fitter and in 1906 joined the German Metal Workers' Union.
-The next year he turned 18 and joined the Social Democratic Party (SPD).
+On leaving school Koenen had embarked on an apprenticeship as a machine fitter and lathe operator, and in 1906 joined the German Metal Workers' Union.
+The next year he turned 18 and joined the SPD.
 His skills evidently made him readily employable and a period of travelling followed, taking in Lausanne, Brussels, Lille, and Tunisia, where, in Bizerte, he was among those who founded the Socialist Party in Tunisia.
 He undertook his military service between 1910 and 1912 and then returned to working abroad in industry.
 He was called up into the army in 1914, but released from military service in 1916 on account of "anti-military activities".
 By 1917 he had relocated to Leuna in Saxony-Anhalt where he worked as an electrician.
-In 1917 he joined the break-away Independent Social Democratic Party (USPD) which had split primarily on account of the mainstream SPD's continuing support for the war.
-During the November Revolution, Koenen was deputy leader of the Workers' Council at the Leuna Chemicals Plant where he was then working.
+In 1917 he joined the break-away Independent Social Democratic Party of Germany (USPD) which had split primarily on account of the mainstream SPD's continuing support for the war.
+During the November Revolution, Koenen was chairman of the works council at the Leuna Chemicals Plant where he was then working.

 Weimar Germany

-Koenen joined the recently formed German Communist Party in 1920 and became a member of the party leadership team for Regierungsbezirk Merseburg.
-In 1923 he joined the party's national leadership.
-From 1922 till 1933 he also sat as a member of the regional legislative assembly (Landtag) for Saxony.
+Koenen joined the recently formed Communist Party of Germany (KPD) in 1920, becoming a leading member of the party in the Halle-Merseburg region alongside his brother Wilhelm.
+In 1923 he joined the party's national organization commission.
+He served on the Merseburg City Council from 1919 to 1933, the Landtag of the Province of Saxony from 1922 to 1933, and the Prussian State Council from 1924 to 1929.
 Factionalism continued to be a feature of left-wing politics during the 1920s, and from the middle of the decade Koenen was identified with the so-called Conciliator faction (Versöhnler), which led in 1929 to his being relieved of some of his party offices by the party leader, Ernst Thälmann.